Share what kind of mom you are!

 4. Arriving on Time

 No doubt, things will delay us (especially when kids are involved), but are we still trying to arrive on time, or are we just giving up?
-Being on time is a valuable part of demonstrating good manners.
+Being on time is a valuable way to demonstrate good manners.
 It shows others that we respect them and their time, and it helps build trust in the relationship.
 If you’re going to be late, let the other person know.
 Do this with your kids, too, and you’ll find that they’ll reciprocate it when you’re the one waiting on them to pull in the driveway at curfew.

 5. Following Through With Your Yeses